JÁVEA: Where Seaside Sunset Meets Historic Charm

 What to See & Do

 Explore the Old Town (Pueblo) – Stroll historic stone streets, admire Gothic architecture, and catch the vibrant Thursday market in Plaza de la Constitución.
+Perfect for soaking up local life and architecture.

 Cap de la Nau Viewpoint – A breathtaking cliffside vista over the Mediterranean, ideal at sunrise or sunset.
 Worth the short hike or bikeride for panoramic photos.